Tuesday, February 25, 2025

 She follows this belief by keeping some of her horses barefoot and allowing them to spend time outside in groups, something she considers vital for their mental well-being.

-Maya works with a coach who gives her weekly lessons and assists at competitions.
+Maya works with a coach who gives herweekly lessons and helps out at competitions.

 “Having an extra set of eyes is always valuable.
 We never stop learning.”

-“If you keep comparing, you’ll never feel good enough.
+“If you keep comparing yourself to others, you’ll never feel good enough.
 This sport is a marathon, not a sprint—there’s always time to improve with hard work and perseverance.”

 Maya Denis represents a new generation of ambitious riders determined to reach the top while prioritizing their horses' well-being.
 With a balanced approach to competition and training, she's carving out her place in the sport.